Kong/kubernetes-configuration/docs/api-reference.md

 #### KongUpstreamSpec

-KongUpstreamSpec defines specification of a Kong Route.
+KongUpstreamSpec defines specification of a Kong Upstream.